The structure of polynomial growth for tree automata/transducers and MSO set queries: Abstract

 \section{Abstract}

 Given an $\bbN$-weighted tree automaton, we give a decision procedure for exponential vs polynomial growth (with respect to the input size) in quadratic time, and an algorithm that computes the exact polynomial degree of growth in cubic time.
 As a special case, they apply to the growth of the ambiguity of a nondeterministic tree automaton, i.e.\ the number of distinct accepting runs over a given input.
-Our time complexities match the recent fine-grained lower bounds for these problems restricted to ambiguity of word automata.

 We deduce analogous decidability results (ignoring complexity) for the growth of the number of results of set queries in Monadic Second-Order logic (MSO) over ranked trees.
 In the case of polynomial growth of degree $k$, we also prove a reparameterization theorem for such queries: their results can be mapped to $k$-tuples of input nodes in a finite-to-one and MSO-definable fashion.